openstack/oslo.rootwrap/README.rst

 Since 1.3.0 version ``oslo.rootwrap`` supports "daemon mode".
-In this mode rootwrap would start, read config file and wait for commands to be run with root priviledges.
+In this mode rootwrap would start, read config file and wait for commands to be run with root privileges.
 All communications with the daemon should go through ``Client`` class that resides in ``oslo_rootwrap.client`` module.

 Its constructor expects one argument - a list that can be passed to ``Popen``